ScratchAddons/website-v2/content/docs/getting-started/installing.md

 Note: Firefox temporary add-ons are actually temporary.
 Restarting Firefox will remove them, so if you want to use the development version of Scratch Addons all the time, it is recommended that you use a Chromium-based browser like Google Chrome.

+## TurboWarp

+Some addons, primarily editor addons, are implemented natively within TurboWarp (so called TurboWarp Addons).
+If you want to try the select addons of Scratch Addons without installing the browser extension, this is one way of it.
+Check out https://turbowarp.org/addons to configure the available addons.

+Since TurboWarp also offers [a desktop client](https://desktop.turbowarp.org/), this means that you can also use the available addons as an offline editor app.